ashish10alex/vscode-dataform-tools/README.md

 ## TODO

-* [ ] Make formatting available to invoke from web panel
+* [ ] Add option to include dependents / dependencies when running cost estimator for tag
 * [ ] Add hover docs for config block elements. e.g. Assertions, type etc
-* [ ] Add option to include dependents / dependencies when running cost estimator for tag
 * [ ] Handle case where user is not connected to internet or on vpn where network request for dry run cannot be made

 [^1]: Link to confirmation of official recommendation by Google:  [link](https://github.com/dataform-co/dataform/blob/main/vscode/README.md)